OpenVoiceOS/community-docs/docs/skill_settings.md

 Each section represents a group of settings that logically sit together.
 This enables us to display the settings more clearly in the web interface for users.

 In the simple example above we have just one section.
-However the [Spotify Skill settings](https://github.com/forslund/spotify-skill/blob/19.08/settingsmeta.json) contains two sections.
+However, the [Spotify Skill settings](https://github.com/forslund/spotify-skill/blob/19.08/settingsmeta.json) contains two sections.
 The first is for Spotify Account authentication, and the second section contains settings to define your default playback device.

 Each section must contain a `name` attribute that is used as the heading for that section, and an Array of `fields`.